Note: a portable Mac will not wake unless connected to a power source. Click here for more details.

 - Click Energy Saver.

-- Click Power Adapter.
+- Click Power Adapter (if present).

 - Ensure that Wake for Wi-Fi network access and/or Wake for network access is enabled.